octokit/core.js/README.md

 ## Plugins

 Octokit’s functionality can be extended using plugins.
-THe `Octokit.plugin()` method accepts a function or an array of functions and returns a new constructor.
+The `Octokit.plugin()` method accepts a plugin (or many) and returns a new constructor.

 A plugin is a function which gets two arguments: